-The choice of whether or not to go to college may be the first major decision of a young adult’s life, as well as an important question for someone older looking to make a life change.
-There are numerous factors that go into the college application and decision-making process, from the cost, to the availability of loans, to the location and on-campus opportunities for students.
+Whether or not to go to college is a major decision.
+There are numerous factors to consider, including the cost of tuition, the time commitment involved, and the availability of financial aid and loans.
 And while the price of a college degree continues to increase, it’s an investment that can have major pay-offs, both financially and otherwise.

 Going to college can open doors to new experiences, both during and after getting a degree.
-While the financial opportunities that college can bring are certainly worth considering, there are so many more benefits to getting an undergraduate degree.
-Here’s a look at the vast benefits to becoming a college grad.
+While the financial opportunities that college can bring are certainly worth considering, there are so many other advantages to getting an undergraduate degree.
+Here’s a look at some of the top benefits to becoming a college grad.

 Explore Areas of Interest

 Some students enter college already knowing what they want their major to be.
 Whether someone’s a star chemistry student going pre-med or a drama nerd ready to delve into theater, college can be a time to deepen the interests students have cultivated throughout their education.

 Declaring a major sets a student up to explore a particular subject from all angles, becoming somewhat of an expert in their chosen field.
 A student will take numerous courses in their major, sometimes culminating in a thesis project on a specialized subject.

 There are often clubs and activities in each major field, allowing students to develop communities with others who have shared interests, broadening the scope of their education.

 College can also be a time to explore new areas, and can give students the chance to discover subjects they may not have known much about before.